ethannschwartz/student-resume/README.md

 - **NuxtUI**: A set of UI components for Nuxt.
 - **Sitemap.xml**: Automatically generate a sitemap for your application.
 - **Animate on Scroll (AOS)**: Add animations to your scroll events.
-- **vue3-carousel-nuxt**: A flexible and responsive carousel for Vue 3.
 - **Dark Mode**: Configured for dark mode using TailwindCSS.

 ## Getting Started